shahinfasihi/githubSearch/README.md

 fields ...

 remained task :
-test on flows -> it is new to me i am trying to learn it i will try to update the code on april 19
+test on flows -> it is new to me i am trying to learn it i will try to update the code on april  (done)

 project structure :
 i think it is good for small project but according to my research in bigger project presentation